DIPlib/diplib/dipimage/user_manual/08_customizing.md

 When this setting is `'on'`, the `display` method of the `dip_image` object sends the image data to a figure window.
 When it is `'off'`, `disp` is called instead.
 The display method is called when a *MATLAB* command does not end with a semicolon.
 See [@sec:dip_image_display] for more information on this behavior.

+### DisplayFunction

+*Value*: `'dipshow'` or `'viewslice'`

+*Default*: `'dipshow'`

+This option selects how images are shown to a figure window when the command does not end with a semicolon. `dipshow` is the default method, yielding well-integrated display windows.
+Many of the settings described in this section apply only to the figure windows created by `dipshow`, as do the interactive tools described in [@sec:function_dipcrop].
+See [@sec:dum_figurewindows] for more information on these figure windows.

+`viewslice` is the alternate method.
+It uses the *DIPviewer* tool.
+This tool has no limitations to what type of images can be shown (i.e. it can show images with more than 4 dimensions, as well as tensor images).
+However, all the `dipshow`-related options mentioned in this section are ignored, and no further programmatic interaction with the figure windows is supported.
+A new window will always be opened for each display command, `dipfig` ([@sec:function_dipfig]) does not apply either.
+See the [*DIPviewer* documention](https://diplib.github.io/diplib-docs/group__viewer.html#details) for more information on these fi

 ### EnableKeyboard